-- 5.15.1 "Take out of service", as used in this section, means an action by a nursing facility to leave a bed(s) unutilized as a nursing facility bed for a specified period of time.
-Specified periods of time shall be in six-month increments, at a minimum. - 5.15.2 The nursing facility shall inform the licensing agency in writing no less than ten (10) days prior to taking bed(s) out of service and shall describe the alteration of physical space (if any) resulting from taking such bed(s) out of service. - 5.15.3 Beds taken out of service shall reduce a nursing facility's licensed bed capacity by the number of beds taken out of service.
+- 5.15 Notwithstanding any other provision of the law to the contrary, including any moratorium on increasing bed capacity in nursing facilities that may otherwise apply, a nursing facility may take out of service any or all beds of its licensed capacity without impediment to its right to place back into service such beds at a future date under the same terms and conditions as applied at the time of taking them out of service. - 5.15.1 "Take out of service", as used in §5.15 of these Regulations, shall be referred to as "beds on hold" and means an action by a nursing facility to leave a bed(s) unutilized as a nursing facility bed for a specified period of time.
+Specified periods of time shall be in six (6) month increments, at a minimum. - 5.15.2 The nursing facility shall inform the licensing agency in writing no less than ten (10) days prior to placing beds on hold and shall describe the alteration of physical space (if any) resulting from taking such bed(s) out of service. - 5.15.3 Beds on hold and out of service shall reduce a nursing facility's licensed bed capacity by the number of beds on hold. - 5.15.4 The licensing agency shall maintain a public record of all nursing facility beds on hold. - 5.15.5 Bed(s) on hold will not automatically be returned to service at the expiration of the specified time-period.
+Nursing facilities shall request, in writing, that the beds be relicensed.
+The request will be reviewed and must be approved for licensure before the nursing facility beds can be occupied. - 5.15.6 If applicable, the nursing shall attest, as part of annual renewal of the nursing 's license, to their intent to maintain their current number of bed(s) on hold into the next licensing period.